Tawky Tawny: DC Rebirth

 The anthropomorphic version of Tawky Tawny returns in Geoff Johns' Shazam! series, making his first appearance in Shazam! #4 (2019).

 This version of Tawny is a citizen of the Wildlands, one of the Seven Magiclands that are connected by the Rock of Eternity.
 Despite being a realm exclusively populated by anthropomorphic animals, the Wildlands segregates tigers from regular society and still regards them as wild animals kept in zoos.
-Tawny is arrested for breaking "the Laws of Nature" by wearing clothes and reading a self-help book called How to Stop Eating Your Friends that is viewed as 'forbidden literature'.
+Tawny is arrested for breaking "the Laws of Nature" by wearing clothes and reading a self-help book called How to Stop Eating Your Friends, which is viewed as 'forbidden literature'.

 Tawny is stripped naked and thrown into an enclosure where he tries to appeal to the other tigers, declaring they can rise up against prejudice and should not be judged for what their predecessors have done.
 The tigers refuse to cooperate out of fear of the mayor executing them, ignoring Tawny's protests.
 Tawny befriends the Shazam Family after Freddy Freeman and Darla Dudley are trapped in the Wildlands and sentenced to be fed to tigers.